TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 TypoScript as well.
-The "noPHPscriptInclude" directive addresses this risk and offers the option to prevent the inclusion of PHP scripts, except if they reside in the directory "typo3/sysext/cms/tslib/media/scripts/" (in older TYPO3 versions:
+The "noPHPscriptInclude" directive addresses this risk and offers the option to prevent the inclusion of PHP scripts, except if they reside in the directory "typo3/sysext/cms/tslib/media/scripts/" (in older TYPO3 CMS versions:
 "media/scripts/").

 Possible values are: 0 or 1 (boolean), where "0" deactivates the